illuminatech/nova-config/README.md

     <br>
 </p>

-This extension allows enforcing URL routes with or without trailing slash.
+This extension provides Laravel Nova web interface for the application configuration setup.

 For license information check the [LICENSE](LICENSE.md)-file.